-Kevin Barnes: Although the area of 3D printing is rapidly maturing, we do not use it yet, per se.
+Kevin Barnes: Although the area of 3D printed prosthetics is rapidly maturing, we do not use it yet, per se.
 As Kevin Towers mentioned, the manufacturer pre-packages most of what we use.
 Our focus is the socket.
 With that being said, 3D printing is being used in the area of covers for feet, legs, and arms and activity-specific functions.

 Question: What are the specific functions of the Genium Knee and how is different from other devices?